 Meanwhile, despite Bree's conscientious objecting, the critically wounded (by luddites) Depp is uploaded into the internet successfully.
 Later he tries, in his projected digital representation of his old self--to hook up with his still-alive wife Evelyn (Rebecca Hall).
-Don't ask how (just see Demon Seed instead), it hardly matters since she can't quite bring herself to admit it's him--whatever that means.
-The split between the back-to-land Bree, who's been traumatized by the uploaded monkey, and Depp's wife's feeling creeped out (by her digital husband) mirrors the dividing line between our liberal empathy and our cold kill switch, the 'savagery switchpoint'.
+Don't ask how (just see Demon Seed instead), it hardly matters since she can't quite bring herself to admit it's actually him--whatever that means.
+The difference between the back-to-land Bree's projected compassion and Depp's wife's revulsion (by her digital husband) mirrors the dividing line between our liberal empathy and our cold kill switch, the 'savagery switchpoint'.
 In war, for example, empathy for one's enemy will get your friends killed (as in Saving Private Ryan or Fury) while not enough for your buddies will make you a coward.
 As in the Uncanny Valley, a digital monkey = cute; a digital human= creepy.

 |EX-MACHINA - Evidence of an AI creator's sleaziness.|

 |Gathered to watch the new Jarvis as it gazes at the world for the first time (ULTRON)|

 Naturally this empathic projection is cultivated most obviously at the cinema, where its employed willingly to experience pain by proxy and then enjoy the catharsis of seeing pain avenged.
 But regardless of the catharsis level, we're never quite healed back to our former innocence, slaughter who we may.
 We've become the feedback loop tape splice of the witness, perpetuating the misery through inflicting our base desires and fears on every screen that will bear it.

 We drew a sad face, so now it's only fair that sad face gets to kill us.